 - aspirin for an MI

 - adrenaline for anaphylaxis

 *The definition of appropriate access will depend on the set up and location of your surgery.
 Practice may vary from each doctor having their own personal emergency drug bag or a designated emergency drug store/bag being available in the surgery.

-We suggest that each practice should meet, look at the available advice and decide a policy for what treatments are available and how they are available (personal bag, practice cupboard, practice emergency bag) basing that decision on their unique practice circumstances.
-For good practice they should document thier decision.
+We suggest that each practice should meet, look at the available advice and decide a policy for what treatments are available and how they are available (personal bag, practice cupboard, practice emergency bag) and base that decision on their unique practice circumstances.
+For good practice they should document their decision.